-- Your mortgage interest statement may list the amount of real estate taxes you paid if you use an escrow or impound account with your lender to cover real estate taxes and homeowner insurance.
+- Your mortgage interest statement may list the amount of real estate taxes you paid if you use an escrow or impound account with your lender to cover real estate taxes.

 - If your real estate taxes aren't included in escrow payments made with your mortgage payments, look through financial records to figure out how much you paid for property taxes during the year.

-- Be sure to pick up any real estate taxes included on your settlement or closing statement as well.
+- Be sure to pick up any real estate taxes included on your settlement or closing statement from when you purchased your home.

 Caution: Don't deduct your payments into your escrow account as real estate taxes.
 Your deposits are simply money put aside to cover tax payments.
 You should deduct only the actual property tax payments made from the account by your lender during the year.

 Where do I take the deduction?

 If you itemize, deduct your real estate taxes on Line 6 of Schedule A.